 If you suffer a complex bone break, such as a bone that punctures or protrudes out of the skin, or another type of severe break, complex treatment may be required.
 You may need surgery.
 Sometimes, orthopedic surgeons use pins, screws, plates, or rods to hold pieces of bone in place so they will heal correctly.
 Some of these may stay in the body after the injury has healed.
 Other times they may be removed after healing has occurred.
 For some types of breaks, traction is needed.
 Traction is a system of pulleys and weights that keep bones in the correct position so they can heal.

+The broken bone healing process takes time.
 It can take from several weeks to a few months to recover from a bone break.
 Factors like your age, overall health, and the type of break you suffered all have an effect on recovery time.
 It is especially important to follow your doctor's instructions after you suffer a fracture for the first 1 to 2 weeks.
 Do not push yourself.
 Rest as directed and do not use the affected part of your body.
 Practice good self-care.
 Do not smoke.
 If your doctor prescribes physical therapy for you, do the exercises as directed.
 Eat a healthy diet and make sure you are getting enough calcium and vitamin D to rebuild healthy bone.

 It is important for your broken bone to be immobilized during healing, but muscles begin to atrophy when you do not use them.
 You may get weak and stiff.
 If your doctor prescribes physical therapy during this time, do the exercises as instructed.
 It will help alleviate stiffness and build muscle.
 Movement also helps break down scar tissue.
 You may also start getting used to gradually using the injured body part again, however slowly and gently.
 Your doctor may order an X-ray to check the progress of healing of the injury.